 Organic vs. man-made textiles

->

-> If your priority is drinking water preservation, then using man-made textiles is a better choice over cotton and other natural textiles.
+If your priority is drinking water preservation, then using man-made textiles is a better choice than cotton and other natural textiles.
 Both cotton and man-made fibers require large quantities of water for dyeing processes.
 Fortunately, the water in an industrial facility can be recovered, recycled, and reused in a closed-loop system.
 In Southern China, local governments have forced textile dyeing houses to relocate into industrial estates with controlled water purification facilities.

->

-> The process of growing cotton, especially organic cotton, consumes enormous quantities of water that is not reused in a closed-loop.
+The process of growing cotton, especially organic cotton, consumes enormous quantities of water that is not reused in a closed-loop.
 Some studies estimate that more than 700 gallons (2,700 liters) of water is required to make the cotton for one cotton t-shirt!
 Yes, once we use water in the cotton fields, it does return to nature, but it is no longer available to drink or grow food crops.

 On the flip side of cotton and natural fibers, is the production of man-made polymer-based fabrics such and nylon or polyester.
 The amount of water required to make these fibers is radically less, but the energy requirement is higher, and there is a greater danger of water contamination from petrochemicals.